- Topics & Settings

 Our desire to create a website as one element of our larger public scholarship project was motivated by our belief that public discourse is elevated when cultural and religious literacy is prioritized.
 ReligionsMN, therefore, is one way that we believe that we can make knowledge about Minnesota's religious diversity accessible to a wider audience.

 The site is constantly expanding, as we collect, edit, and unveil new sites, exhibits and stories.
-We currently have over 100 projects under editorial review and have published approximately twenty projects as of June 2018.
-In addition, we are working on resources and essays that
+We currently have over 100 projects under editorial review and have published approximately 45 projects as of Fall 2022.

 Engaged Scholarship & Community Partners

 As our communities have become more diverse, it is more important than ever that we are attentive to the ways in which difference is navigated.
-With this in mind, the Religous Diversity in Minnesota Initiative has worked with community partners—the MN National Guard, the Faribault School District, the Cambodian Buddhist community, and community leaders and educators focused on Somali Muslim Youth—to help facilitate greater awareness, conversations, and communication around issues of difference.
+With this in mind, Religions Minnesota has worked with community partners—the Minnesota Humanities Center, Minnesota National Guard, Faribault School District, members of the Dakota nation, and Cambodian Buddhist, Somali Muslim, the Indo-Guyanese, Mexican Catholic, and Vietnamese Buddhist communities—to help facilitate greater awareness, conversations, and communication around issues of difference.
 We plan to expand these efforts in the months and years to come.

 None of this work would be possible without our community partners from communities throughout the state who have shared their lives, stories, sacred spaces, and insights with us.
 Some of them are named in the profiles of sites found here, others have chosen to remain anonymous.
 We are grateful to all of them.